yvelikova/axway-open-docs/content/en/docs/apiportal_admin/role_mapping.md

 2. Add the email domain, either in full or using wildcards.
 For example: `acme*.`
 3. Click **Save**.

-Result: After the first time that users with an **acmecompany** email domain log in to API Portal, they will be able to see all features available for the **Author** group in JAI.
+After the first time that users with an **acmecompany** email domain log in to API Portal, they will be able to see all features available for the **Author** group in JAI.

 ### Map all API Manager users of a user role to a user group in JAI